lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 While the RFC8724 describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies the use of SCHC for CoAP headers.
-The CoAP header structure differs from IPv6 and UDP one since CoAP uses a flexible header with a variable number options, themselves of variable length.
+The CoAP header structure differs from IPv6 and UDP one since CoAP uses a flexible header with a variable number of options, themselves of variable length.
 The CoAP protocol messages format is asymmetric: the request messages have a header format different from the one in the response messages.
 This specification gives guidance on how to apply SCHC to flexible headers and